eugene-khyst/postgresql-event-sourcing/README.md

 ![Transactional outbox pattern with subscriptions](img/transactional-outbox-2.svg)

-Since multiple backend instances can run in parallel, we need to ensure that any processing only affects the event once.
+Since multiple instances of this application can run in parallel, we need to ensure that any processing only affects the event once.
 We don't want more than one event handler instance to handle the same event.